 Postherpetic neuralgia occurs if your nerve fibers are damaged during an outbreak of shingles.
-Damaged fibers aren't able to send messages from your skin to your brain as they normally do.
-Instead, the messages become confused and exaggerated, causing chronic, often excruciating pain that may persist for months — or even years.
+Damaged fibers can't send messages from your skin to your brain as they normally do.
+Instead, the messages become confused and exaggerated, causing chronic, often excruciating pain that can last months — or even years.

 Sept.
 16, 2015

 - Bajwa ZH, et al. Postherpetic neuralgia. http://www.uptodate.com/home.
 Accessed Sept.
 1, 2015.